 - Both the highest and lowest points on Earth’s landmasses can be found in Asia—those being Mt.
 Everest and the Dead Sea, respectively.

-- Due to widespread pollution in heavily urbanized (and industrialized) areas of China, packaged air is actually available for purchase.
+- Due to widespread pollution in the heavily urbanized (and industrialized) areas of China, packaged air is actually available for purchase.

 - The Asian continent has been the birthplace and cradle of the world’s most prominent religions, including Christianity, Islam, Judaism, Buddhism, and many others.